| | | | |

 I can’t emphasise how important this is, so I’ll say it again… MEASURE YOUR GAUGE!

 Understanding gauge is so important.
 I know it’s not glamorous, but it is your foundation.
-I promise it’s not as complicated as people sometimes think!
+I promise it’s not as complicated as people sometimes think.
 If gauge is a bit of a black hole then you might want to read my post explaining why you need to make a gauge swatch.

 Gauge should be written as the number of stitches and rows over a specific measurement.
 Let’s say that for my example, I’m working my sweater in simple double crochet (UK Treble Crochet) using a 4mm hook.